Frequently Asked Questions About Target Date or Lifecycle Funds

 The date in a target date fund name generally means the date at which the “typical” investor for whom that fund is designed would reach retirement age and stop making new investments in the fund.

-Target date does not mean the date at which an investor should cash out the entire target date fund investment.
-Generally, target date funds are designed to be held beyond the presumed retirement date, to offer a continuing investment option for the investor in retirement.
+Target date does not necessarily mean the date at which an investor should cash out the entire target date fund investment.
+In this respect, target date funds are generally designed to be held beyond the presumed retirement date, to offer a continuing investment option for the investor in retirement.
 Target date also does not typically mean the date at which the fund arrives at its most conservative asset allocation.
 Many target date funds do not reach their most conservative asset allocation until after the target date.